enkidevs/curriculum/Web/HTML/best-practices/alt-with-images.md

 </html>

 ```
-If the browsers does not recognize the "brokenglass.gif" file, it will instead display what's in the alt property.
+If the browser does not recognize the "brokenglass.gif" file, it will instead display what's in the alt property.

 ```
 Broken glass